jtmogen/semantisk-samhandling-ops-l/README.md

 The model must be suitable for further development and scaling.
 The model must cooperate well with other shared information models in society.

 # Data Exchange Protocol - High Level Scope

+A web enabled protocol for the robust exchange of data entities that correspond to the CIMA data model.
+A generic approach to data sharing that allows for future model constructs to be exhanged without need to change the protocol.